DerGuru/The-Resonant/New Chapters/01 - Part1/P1-09_First_Contact.md

 ﻿## Part 1 - Lost and Found | Ch.
-09 - Consent precedes action
+09 - Choice is sacred

-The storm had done its work and left, as if the sky had finished a sentence and refused to explain the grammar.

 Jason stood in his apartment, the evening light fading to gray through his small window.
-He'd been home for an hour, pacing, thinking, not thinking, trying to distract himself with mundane tasks that refused to hold his attention.
+He'd came home from the restaurant and been here for an hour, pacing, thinking, not thinking, trying to distract himself with mundane tasks that refused to hold his attention.

 The resonance had been growing stronger all day.
 Not louder - stronger.
 More present.
 Like someone standing just behind your shoulder, patient and waiting.